 GCSEs and IGCSE

 GCSE stands for the General Certificate of Secondary Education.
-This a set of exams taken in England, Wales, Northern Ireland, and other British territories.
+This is a set of exams taken in England, Wales, Northern Ireland, and other British territories.
 It’s a replacement for the old O (Ordinary) Levels and CSEs (Certificate of Secondary Education).
 The IGCSE and the GCSE are equivalent qualifications.
 Both are designed to test the completion of Key Stage 4 (Years 10 and 11) of the English National Curriculum.

-IGCSEs were introduced in 1988 and are internationally recognised qualifications.
+IGCSEs were introduced in 1988 and are internationally recognized qualifications.
 The “I” in IGCSE is for “International”.
 The courses are more relevant to those studying them internationally.
 So for children being schooled at home, who may be based in any part of the world, they are ideal.
 Candidates can take IGCSE examinations all over the world.
-Similar to GCSEs, they are perceived by some as academically more rigorous, and for this reason have recently been adopted by over 300 independent schools in the UK.
+Similar to GCSEs, they are perceived by some as academically more rigorous, and for this reason, have recently been adopted by over 300 independent schools in the UK.
 IGCSEs are widely accepted by universities and colleges as part of their entry requirements.

-Although equivalent, there are a few differences between IGCSE and GCSE:
+|Although equivalent, there are a few differences between IGCSE and GCSE:

 O-Level is the abbreviation of Ordinary Level.
 It is one of the two parts of GCS (General Certificate of Education).
 The other part of GCE is Advanced Level (A-Level), which students enter after completing O-Level.

-O-Level is the final certification for secondary school, to be taken in fifth form or year 11 at approximately age 17 (or age group 14-16).
+O-Level is the final certification for secondary school, to be taken in the fifth form or year 11 at approximate age 17 (or age group 14-16).
 Students that have completed O-Level are considered to have completed formal education.
 They can further their studies to A-Level (at their school’s sixth form or private colleges), Foundation Courses or diploma courses, or even simply leaving school.

 O-Level is offered by Cambridge International Examination (CIE), American Council for Higher Education, and Edexcel International.
 Though schools in the UK had replaced O-Level with GCSE in 1988, it is still used in many Commonwealth countries, such as Bangladesh, Brunei, Malaysia, Malta, Mauritius, Pakistan, Singapore, Sri Lanka and also in Trinidad and Tobago.